enpepolicy/cv-exporter/memory-bank/systemPatterns.md

 - **Data Flow**:
     1. `index.html` (from `dist/` after build, or served by Vite dev server) is loaded.
     2. JavaScript bundles are loaded, initializing the Vue.js 3 application (`src/App.vue` via `src/main.js`).
-    3. The Vue app imports CV data directly from `src/cvs.json` (which is bundled with the app).
+    3. The Vue app imports CV data directly from `src/cvsData.js` (a JavaScript module, bundled with the app).
+This module internally uses shared constants to construct and export a flat array of CV objects.
-    4. The `processCVs` method in `App.vue` transforms the flat JSON data into a nested structure (language -> versions).
+    4. The `processCVs` method in `App.vue` transforms the imported flat array from `cvsData.js` into a nested structure (language -> versions).
     5. User selects language and version via UI controls.
     6. Vue app filters and displays the relevant CV data from the processed state.
     7. Export functions (`html2pdf.js`, `html2canvas.js`, imported as npm modules) process the `#cv-content` DOM element to generate PDF/image.